 Curt Weeden is recognized as one of the nation's leading experts in the philanthropy and social responsibility fields.
 He speaks frequently to nonprofit and business audiences on philanthropy trends and how business-nonprofit alliances can generate social change while also addressing private sector interests.

-Weeden founded and served as chief executive of the Association of Corporate Contributions Professionals (ACCP), the national trade group representing corporate contributions, community relations and employee volunteer managers from over 150 companies.
-Member companies are responsible for over $20 billion in annual corporate cash and product contributions.
+Weeden founded and served as chief executive of the Association of Corporate Citizenship Professionals (ACCP), the national association representing corporate contributions, community relations and employee volunteer managers from over 220 companies.
+Member companies are responsible for much of the nation's corporate cash and product contributions.

 In 1999, Weeden launched the Contributions Academy, which became the principal management education resource for corporate grant makers in the U.S. and in many countries abroad.
 The Academy became part of ACCP in July 2005.

 Prior to launching the Academy, Weeden served as vice president for Johnson & Johnson and managed that corporation's $150 million contributions program.
-Before joining J&J, he headed a consulting firm that provided external relations and merger/acquisition services to several of the nation's largest businesses including Bank of America, General Motors, Merck and Xerox.
+Before joining J&J, he headed a consulting firm that provided external relations and merger/acquisition services to several of the nation's largest businesses including Bank of America, General Motors, Merck, Novartis, Xerox and numerous other businesses.

 Weeden writes extensively about corporate philanthropy.
 Articles have appeared in Business Week, USA Today, The Miami Herald, San Francisco Examiner, Christian Science Monitor, Across the Board, The Financial Times, Chronicle of Philanthropy and The Los Angeles Times.